How to Hit Irons: Know Your Distances

 If you want to see your scores go down, start by finding out how far you’re hitting the golf ball.

 To check your distance anytime, anywhere, invest a in a portable launch monitor.
 Voice Caddie’s SC200 is a reliable, affordable option.
 The SC200 gives you readings for your clubhead speed, smash factor, ball speed, and distance.
-It also comes with a remote so you can switch between modes and clubs without picking up the device.
+It also comes with a remote so you can switch between modes and clubs like a random practice without picking up the device.

 Use your SC200 to check your distances regularly, measuring your distance for several shots in a row on the same club.
 Evaluate yourself by determining your average distance.
 Make note of the disparity between distances.
 If you’re surprised by the numbers, ask yourself if you’re doing something different or if there might be any environmental factors at play.